Paucipodia

+Paucipodia inermis is a lobopodian known from the Lower Cambrian Chengjiang lagerstätte.

+Description

+Gut

-Paucipodia inermis is a lobopod known from the Lower Cambrian Chengjiang lagerstätte.
-Its gut is puzzling; in some places, it is preserved in three dimensions, infilled with sediment; whereas in others it may be flat.
+Paucipodia’s gut is puzzling; in some places, it is preserved in three dimensions, infilled with sediment; whereas in others it may be flat.
 These cannot result from phosphatisation, which is usually responsible for three-dimensional gut preservation, for the phosphate content of the guts is under 1% – the contents comprise quartz and muscovite.
 Its fossils do not suggest it had any sclerites, especially when compared with the related Hallucigenia.

+Classification

+In a 2016 study redescribing Helenodora, Paucipodia was found to be its closest relative.